Seirdy/seirdy.one/content/posts/git-workflow-1.md

 Q: What about issues, patches, etc.?

-A: Stay tuned for Part 3, coming soon to a weblog/gemlog near you™.
+A: Stay tuned for Parts 2 and 3, coming soon to a weblog/gemlog near you™.

 Q: Why did you call this "hydra hosting"?